Maryland Court Records

 Maryland Appellate / Appeals Court

-In the event either party in a civil case, or the defendant of a criminal case, does not accept the decision drawn by the trial court, they can inquire about an appeal.
+In the event either party in a civil case or the defendant of a criminal case does not accept the decision drawn by the trial court, they can inquire about an appeal.
 An appeal signifies that there is a petition for the case to be observed by a different court.
-Somebody that is found responsible for a criminal offense is provided the opportunity to register one automatic appeal of their case, using a attorney at law provided if required.
+Somebody who is found responsible for a criminal offense is provided the opportunity to register one automatic appeal of their case, using an attorney at law provided if required.

 US District Courts